autocatalytic/autocatalytic/README.md

 - 👋 Hi, Mostly code playground @autocatalytic
-- 👀 I’m interested in investing, blockchain, Rust, Kusama and transportation
+- 👀 I’m interested in investing, blockchain, Rust, and moneyness
-- 🌱 I’m currently learning Substrate@Parity
+- 🌱 I’m currently learning Solana with Rust and Anchor
-- 💞️ I’m looking to collaborate on Web3, injecting comedy into the tragedy of the commons, and expanding economic opportunity
+- 💞️ I’m brining comedy to the tragedy of the commons, and expanding economic opportunity
-- 📫 How to reach me ...probably here.

 <!---
 autocatalytic/autocatalytic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.